Beam riding: Laser beam riding

-Beam riding guidance became more popular again in the 1980s and 90s with the introduction of low-cost and highly portable laser designators.
-A laser beam can be made much narrower than a radar beam while not increasing the size of the broadcaster.
-Additionally, it is simple to encode additional information in the beam using digital means, which has a number of advantages.
-Missiles with small optical receivers on their tail can beam-ride on lasers with similar ease as earlier radar beam systems, but will be inherently more accurate.
+Beam riding guidance based systems became more common again in the 1980s and 90s with the introduction of low-cost and highly portable laser designators.
+Due to the shorter wavelengths used, a laser beam can be projected with a much narrower angular resolution than a radar beam while not requiring a significant increase in the size of the projector's aperture when compared to other optical devices being used by a typical guidance system for precision-guided munitions.
+Because of this, it is possible to spatially encode additional information in a beam using digital or electro-optical means, which has a number of advantages.
+Missiles with small optical receivers on their tail can beam-ride on lasers with similar ease as earlier radar beam systems, but will be inherently more accurate due to the higher spatial resolution of the beam's encoding at the target.

-Additionally, as the beam is very narrow by design, less power is needed than a semi-active design where the volume of space being "painted" is generally larger, in order to ensure the missile body does not block all of the signal.
-This makes it more difficult to be noticed by the target's warning receiver.
+Additionally, because the beam is usually projected directly onto the missile's receiver, an order of magnitude less intensity is needed than a semi-active design where the target must be "painted" and the missile must detect the laser's diffuse reflection from the target.
+The lower intensity requirement of laser beam riding systems compared to semi-active laser homing systems can make them significantly more difficult for a target's laser warning receivers to detect.
 Very low power signals can be used.

 In modern use, laser beam riding is generally limited to short-range missiles, both anti-air and anti-tank.
-Examples include ADATS, the Starstreak, the RBS 70, MSS-1.2, Russian 9K121 Vikhr and 9M119 Svir, Ukrainian Skif and Stuhna-P ATGMs.
+Examples include ADATS, the Starstreak, the RBS 70, Russian 9K121 Vikhr and 9M119 Svir, Ukrainian Skif and Stuhna-P ATGMs.